JunyDeveloper/LethalCompanyModDoc/README.md

 In order to write our own network code from Unity, we need to utilize a NetWeaver patcher: https://github.com/EvaisaDev/UnityNetcodeWeaver.

-In visual studio code 2022, Right click project solution > Build (left panel) > Advanced... > Set debugging information to "Portable".
+In visual studio code 2022, Right click project solution > Properties > Build (left panel) > Advanced... > Set debugging information to "Portable".
 Failing to do this step will result in the netcode patcher failing.

 https://lethal.wiki/advanced-modding/networking#why-netcode-weaver